 A The federal government could do little to alleviate the misery caused by the depression and state and local governments should be responsible for responding to the crisis.

-B State governments were directly responsible for causing the Great Depression and should therefore pay reparations to the federal government.
+B The federal government was directly responsible for causing the Great Depression and should therefore pay reparations to state governments.

 C It was the federal government’s responsibility to alleviate the misery caused by the depression, and Congress should finance public works projects to put people back to work.